Tamara Desni

-Tamara Desni (22 October 1913 – 7 February 2008) was a German-born British actress She appeared in films in the 1930s and 1940s.
+Tamara Desni (22 October 1913 – 7 February 2008) was a German-born British actress.
+She became a star of the London theater stage and film in the 1930s.
+Her film career lasted until 1950.

 Biography

-Desni was born in Berlin as Tamara Brodsky, the daughter of actress Xenia Desni.
-Her mother was born in Kiev, Russian Empire and emigrated to Germany some time before Desni's birth.
-She became a star of German cinema during the silent era.
+Desni was born in Berlin as Tamara Brodsky, the daughter of actress Xenia Desni (1897-1962).
+Her mother was born in Kyiv, Russian Empire, and during the Russian Revolution, she fled first to Constantinople, where she worked as a variety dancer, from there to Berlin and during the silent era she became a star of German cinema.

-She studied ballet as a child and appeared on stage and in several German films.
-She married a dentist while a teenager, although they divorced before Desni landed her first London acting role in 1931 in the musical White Horse Inn.
-She followed this up with another leading role in the musical Casanova, featuring music by Johann Strauss, Jr.
+As a child, Desni studied ballet.
+While a teenager, director Erik Charell accepted her into his ensemble at the Großes Schauspielhaus in 1930.
+Desni enjoyed great success in his productions of Die lustige Witwe (The Merry Widow) and the legendary premiere of Ralph Benatzky's White Horse Inn, she married a dentist and appeared in her first three films.
+After the separation in 1931, she moved to Great Britain with her mother.
+She made her stage debut in Great Britain in 1931 in the operetta The White Horse Inn.
+She followed this up with another leading role in Benatzky's operetta Casanova at London Coliseum, featuring music by Johann Strauss, Jr.

 Desni's film career took off in 1933 with Falling for You, and continued through 1950.
 Other film credits include Dick Barton at Bay, The Torso Murder Mystery, Fire Over England, and Hell's Cargo.
+In 1946, she appeared in the Durbridge film adaptation Send for Paul Temple.

 Marriages

-She met her second husband, actor Bruce Seton, on the set of Blue Smoke in 1934.
+Desni met her second husband, actor Bruce Seton, on the set of Blue Smoke in 1934.
 They married in Hendon in March 1937, but divorced in 1940.
-She next married film producer Roland (Bill) Gillett, though that marriage was dissolved before the end of World War II.
+Eight days after her divorce, she married film producer Roland (Bill) Gillett, though that marriage was dissolved before the end of World War II.
 Her fourth marriage was to the Canadian-born actor Raymond Lovell in 1947, the two separating in 1951.
 Her stepdaughter during this short marriage was the actress Simone Lovell.
 In France, she met Albert Lavagna, a builder.
 They built the popular inn 'L'Auberge Chez Tamara', marrying in 1956, shortly after Desni discovered she was pregnant for the first time.
 They had two daughters.